Wagdy9/alx_html_css/html_advanced/README.md

 ## Project Description

-The Pure HTML Project is a minimalist web application that focuses solely on the HTML markup language.
+The Main HTML Project is a minimalist web application that focuses solely on the HTML markup language.
 It serves as a playground for exploring the diverse features and tags offered by HTML without the distraction of CSS styling or JavaScript functionality.
 By examining this project, you can gain a deeper understanding of the underlying structure and semantics of HTML.

 ## Project Structure